brownieboy/react-bootstrap-slider/README.md

 ## Update History
 Version 2.1.0: 30 Sep 2017
 * Updated for React 16 (Fiber).
-* Updated dev dependcies to latest versions too.
+* Updated dev dependencies to latest versions too.
 * Removed React and Bootstrap from dependencies list.
 They are now in devDependencies and peerDependencies.

 Version 2.0.1: 19 Aug 2017